 Writing is a way to express human emotions, knowledge.
 Every writer has his/her own style of writing, which reflects his personality.
 However, each piece of writing requires different style and tone which can decide on the basis of the content of the writing.
 No matter what you write it is very important for you to stay focused on your purpose of writing.
 There are mainly four categories in which all different type of writing fall, which are narrative writing, Descriptive writing, expository writing, and persuasive writing.

 In addition to the four main categories, there are few more categories such as creative writing, review writing, subjective writing and objective writing.
 Each writing type has a different purpose and requires a different writing skill.
-Many a time, writers use multiple types of writing to write a single paragraph.
-It requires skills to use these types of writing to convey your message efficiently.
+Many a time, writers use multiple type of writing to write a single paragraph.
+It requires skills to use these type of writing to convey your message efficiently.

 In this article, you will learn about the different types of writing and where to use them.

 The purpose of narrative writing is to tell a story just like a storyteller but in written form.
 The story could be a fictional story or a real story.
 Narrative writing is considered one of the most difficult styles of writing to write and one of the easiest writing styles for reading.
 Because it requires a lot of skills to write a story in such a way that it takes the reader in the world of the story.
 Writing stories need great imagination and writing skills to convey it to the reader.